tfogo/mongodb-go-tutorial/README.md

 fmt.Println("Inserted multiple documents: ", insertManyResult.InsertedIDs)
 ```

-### Updating documents
+### Update documents

 The `collection.UpdateOne()` method allows you to update a single document.
 It requires a filter document to match documents in the database and an update document to describe the update operation.
-We can build these using `bson.D` types:
+You can build these using `bson.D` types:

 ```go
 filter := bson.D{{"name", "Ash"}}